Don't miss important updates: Get Connected to learn about upcoming events and happenings.

-For the 2017 application cycle: The November 2016 PCAT will be the most recent PCAT scores that will be accepted by the UH College of Pharmacy.
-January 2017 PCAT scores will not be considered.
+For the 2021 application cycle, the March 2021 PCAT will be the most recent PCAT scores that will be accepted by the UH College of Pharmacy.
+Click here for PCAT Test Dates.

-There is no minimum PCAT score, although it is recommended that students score in the 75% or above range in each of the five areas of the PCAT: Writing, Biological Processes, Chemical Processes, Critical Reading, and Quantitative Reasoning.
-The average composite PCAT score for the 2016 entering Pharm.D. class was 86%.
+There is no minimum PCAT score, although it is recommended that students score in the 40% or above range in each of these areas of the PCAT: Biological Processes, Chemical Processes, Critical Reading, and Quantitative Reasoning.

 Students may take the exam several times; each score will be looked at separately.
 If students do retake the exam, it is advised that students increase their score for each retake.
 The college does not drop the lowest score or average PCAT scores.
-PCAT scores more than two years old (taken prior to January 2015) will not be considered when making admissions decisions.
+PCAT scores more than three years old (older than 1/07/2018) will not be considered when making admissions decisions.

 The college requires that students submit 3 letters of reference with their application to PharmCAS.
 All letters of reference must be from individuals residing in the U.S.